ihab02/crumbled-website/Docs/Application_Architecture.md

 # Crumbled Application Architecture Documentation

 ## Overview
 Crumbled is a full-stack e-commerce platform built with Next.js 14, React 18, TypeScript, and MySQL.
-The application serves as a cookie delivery service with comprehensive admin management capabilities.
+The application serves as a cookie delivery service with comprehensive admin management capabilities, advanced pricing systems, and robust soft delete functionality.

 ## Technology Stack